Menu

 Ana Heck

-Ana Heck is Michigan State University's apiculture extension educator.
+Bio: Ana Heck is Michigan State University's apiculture extension educator.
 She learned beekeeping in Nicaragua while working with a nonprofit organization that led rural development projects.
 She later worked with the University of Minnesota Bee Squad and Michigan State University's Department of Entomology before joining Extension.

 Her role engages beekeepers, growers, pesticide applicators, and home gardeners to improve the health of pollinators.
 Ana holds a master’s degree in public policy and a graduate minor in entomology from the University of Minnesota.